 In the 21st Century, with globalization and the influence of the internet, the term “Black Friday” has grown globally and has been adopted by nations worldwide.
 Although Thanksgiving is a U.S. national holiday, for others, the super sale comes just in time for many to grab a great deal on early Christmas presents, with jaw-dropping sales ranging from 10% – 80% off on various products.
-In more recent years, one-day sales have expanded into four days and to at times a month-long event.
+In more recent years, one-day sales have expanded into four days and to, at times, a month-long event.

 SuperGurl Disaster Campaign

-An online store in Singapore apologized after a very distasteful ad campaign was published, showing a young woman in a suggestive pose with the phrase “Rape Us Now.”
+An online Singapore store apologized after a distasteful ad campaign was published, showing a young woman in a suggestive pose with the phrase “Rape Us Now.”
 The banner was branded “inappropriate” and “disgusting,” with many commenting online.
 In addition, the advert was heavily criticized on social media.
 Many stated that rape should never be used as a synonym for ‘Shop Now,’ especially when their audience is young women and teens.
 What were they thinking?!

 Cards Against Humanity Price Increase

 In this Internet-dominated age, competition is fierce, and there are a few rules that most retailers vehemently follow: keep prices low, advertise often, and stay engaged.
 However, one company continuously strives to break the rules – Cards Against Humanity.
-Thanks to its highly controversial yet amusing game, the card game that has amassed one the biggest online followings and community created an ad campaign where, instead of reducing their price, they increased it!
+Thanks to its highly controversial yet amusing game, the card game that has amassed one the biggest online followings and community created an ad campaign where, instead of reducing its price, they increased it!
 This risky marketing campaign was met begrudgingly by Amazon, their biggest online retailer, but was eventually given the green light.
 To everyone’s surprise, it worked!
 You would imagine such a stunt would have the opposite effect.
 However, the company reported an increase in sales!
-This is most probably thanks to the company’s highly controversial nature and its loyal community base that it garnished when it first raised funds on ‘Kickstarter’ back in 2010.
+This is probably thanks to the company’s highly controversial nature and its loyal community base that it garnished when it first raised funds on Kickstarter in 2010.

 In 2008, a Walmart in Long Island was overwhelmed with a reported 2,000 customers at 5 am, 5 minutes before the store was due to open.
 The store never, in fact, opened.
-Instead, it was said that customers stormed into the store, knocking the doors off their hinges and blasted their way in.
+Instead, it was said that customers stormed into the store, knocking the doors off their hinges and blasting their way in.

 In response, the staff was forced to create a human chain to slow down the pouring crowd, to no avail.
 Amid the chaos, a 34-year-old temporary worker fell and was trampled to death!
-It was reported that other employees made attempts to help the man back up but were met with the same disregard.
+It was reported that other employees attempted to help the man back up but were met with the same disregard.
 It was said that when police and ambulance arrived at the scene and forced the store to close, customers continued to pour and were still pushing past the emergency service.